menu

 Real Estate

-90.8% of the real estate in the Grand Traverse District / University of Michigan Flint neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+Renter-occupied real estate is dominant in the Grand Traverse District / University of Michigan Flint neighborhood.
+The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 90.8%, which is higher than 97.0% of the neighborhoods in America.
+If you were to buy and live in the property you bought here, you would be almost alone in doing so.
 Vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 35.8% of the residential real estate vacant, the Grand Traverse District / University of Michigan Flint neighborhood claims the distinction of having a higher vacancy rate than 96.7% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.

 In addition, if you find historic homes and neighborhoods attractive, you love the details, the history, and the charm, then you are sure to be interested in this neighborhood.
 With 58.4% of the residential real estate in the Grand Traverse District / University of Michigan Flint neighborhood built no later than 1939, and some built considerably earlier, this neighborhood has a greater concentration of historic residences than 96.1% of all neighborhoods in America.
 In this regard, this neighborhood truly stands out as special.